 SET @DSTSTOPDT = DATEADD(minute,@DSTSTOPMINUTE,@DSTSTOPDT)

--- Check to see if the date being evaluated falls between the
+-- Check to see if the date being evaluated falls between the -- DST start and stop date/timesIF @DT BETWEEN @DSTSTARTDT AND DATEADD(hour,-1,DATEADD(second,-1,@DSTSTOPDT))

-(@DT AS DATETIME,
+(@DT AS DATETIME, @TZ AS VARCHAR(12))

-DECLARE @NEWDT AS DATETIME
+RETURNS DATETIMEASBEGIN-- DECLARE VARIABLESDECLARE @NEWDT AS DATETIME

 DECLARE @OFFSETHR AS INT